Ayush-Patel-10/ELK-Stack-Setup/README.md

 Note down the newly generated password.

 ==============================

 ## Running the stack:

-For elastic go to this directory:
+For elasticsearch go to this directory:

-/home/elasticsearch-8.12.0/bin
+=> cd /home/elasticsearch-8.12.0/bin

-The run this:
+Then run this:

 => ./elasticsearch

 =======================

-For elastic go to this directory:
+For kibana go to this directory:

-/home/kibana-8.12.0/bin
+=> cd /home/kibana-8.12.0/bin

-The run this:
+Then run this:

 => ./kibana